 Current Adventure Activity Standards can be downloaded here.

 AAS are NOT statutory standards by law.
 Legal liability for injuries or property damage is primarily governed by the laws of Contract and Negligence which are described within each AAS introduction.
 Commercial activity providers will however be aware that AAS have been applied by most managers of crown land as a legal requirement of necessary licenses.

 The AAS have been established as minimum standards The concept required appropriate consultation with commercial and community involvement to produce a single and consistent set of guidelines for safe and sustainable practices in the outdoors to provide clarity to the sector and external stakeholders.

-Four government agencies - Sport and Recreation Victoria (SRV), Department of Sustainability and Environment (DSE), Parks Victoria (PV) and Tourism Victoria (TV) helped support the establishment of the AAS project.
+Four government agencies - Sport and Recreation Victoria (SRV), Department of Environment and Primary Industries (DEPI), Parks Victoria (PV) and Tourism Victoria (TV) helped support the establishment of the AAS project.